MagicRedDeer/my-vim-conf/README.md

 my-vim-conf
 ===========

-This repository contains my current vim configuration as i find it helpful I concentrate on using vim for my text editing tasks and also for programming in C/C++, Python and Web development
+This repository contains my current vim configuration as I find it helpful I concentrate on using vim for my text editing tasks and also for programming in C/C++, Python and Web development

 IDE Requirements Per Language: